Google Pixel 5a or Pixel Watch at Google IO? Expect 'significant product' reveals in May

 All eyes on Pixel 5a

-Both Google's Pixel 3a and Pixel 3a XL were announced at the 2019 event, so this won't be the first time we've seen the company announce new hardware during Google IO.
+Both Google's Pixel 3a and Pixel 3a XL were announced at the 2019 event, so this wouldn't be the first time we've seen the company announce new hardware during Google IO.

 Those handsets were unveiled during the opening keynote of the 2019 event, so we may see a similar thing during the 2021 show for whatever hardware the company decides to reveal.